NikhilSDate/FourInARowBot/README.md

   ```
   flask run
   ```
 * The Flask application for the AI API should be up and running.
 However, the bot won't be able to talk to the application just yet.
-[Section D](#d\)-integrating-the-bot-with-the-data-api-and-server-api) explains how to integrate the bot with the Data API.
+[Section D](#d\)-integrating-the-bot-with-the-data-and-ai-apis) explains how to integrate the bot with the Data API.

-### D) Integrating the bot with the Data API and AI APIs
+### D) Integrating the bot with the Data and AI APIs
 * Generate an API key using a method of your choice.
 For example, you could use the `token_hex()` method of Python's `secrets` module to generate a random hexadecimal text string to use as the API key.
 Once you have an API key, use Python's `hashlib` module to hash the key using SHA256 as follows (where `key` is your API key and should be a string):
   ```python
   hashed_key = hashlib.sha256(key.enocode('utf-8')).hexdigest()